Black Orpheus Amphitheater Rock Climbing

 Follow the Oak Creek Trail.
 Shortly after passing beneath Solar Slab, the continues west and drops into the streambed.
 Scramble over the boulders until a weakness in cliff bands allows ascent to the walls several hundred feet up.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Black Orpheus Amphitheater:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Black Orpheus Amphitheater:

 Featured Route For Black Orpheus Amphitheater